-It is also advisable that you encourage your young person to visit the various examination board websites for each of the subjects which they intend to study or are currently studying.
-These websites, provide parents and students with course specifications, past papers and examiners reports for each A Level and BTEC subject.
+It is also advisable that you encourage your child to visit the various examination board websites for each of the subjects which your child intends to study.
+These websites, provide parents and students with course specifications and syllabuses for each A Level subject.
 It is a good opportunity to familiarise with the mark schemes and question styles.
 They also all offer access to past papers and resources.